-In a similar way, the faithful servant of Christ must view him or herself as a messenger who preserves the integrity of a communiqué.
-Avoiding decomposition then, is the common thread of both snow and the faithful messenger.
-Accuracy — truthfulness — in this Proverb is deemed refreshing to the one who sent you to lead family and nation (cf. John 15:16).
+In a similar way, the faithful servant of Christ must view himself or herself as a messenger who preserves the integrity of a communiqué.
+So then, avoiding decomposition is the common thread of both snow and the faithful messenger.
+Accuracy, i.e., truthfulness in this Proverb is deemed refreshing to the one who sent you to lead family and nation (cf. John 15:16).
 If you serve the Savior faithfully, truthfully and accurately as His messenger, God will bless you.
-Be increasingly straight with the truth (at the same time loving): don’t diminish what is true nor exaggerate what is not.
+Be increasingly straight with the truth and at the same time loving: don’t diminish what is true nor exaggerate what is not.
 Represent God with integrity in all your dealings.
 He will reward you for such service.

 III.
 SEVEN CAPTORS OF SERVITUDE

 In contrast to humble rewarded service is the definition of servitude.
-It is the condition of a slave or serf: “a state of subjection to an owner or master: bondage, serfdom, slavery” (Merriam-Webster).
-This is a good English understanding of the Hebrew word ebed found in all the Proverbs that follow.
-It means, “attendants, slaves, or bondage,” depending on the contextual use.
+It is the condition of a slave or a serf: “a state of subjection to an owner or master: bondage, serfdom, slavery.”2 This definition is a good English understanding of the Hebrew word ebed found in all the Proverbs that follow.
+Depending on the contextual use, ebed means “attendants, slaves, or bondage.”

-Importantly, notice in the following Proverbs that ebed is used in by Solomon to depict someone falling into a lower way of life, i.e., ending up having to, or forced into bondage.
+Importantly, notice in the following Proverbs that ebed is used in by Solomon to depict a person’s falling into a lower way of life, i.e., ending up having to, or being forced into bondage.
 No longer free, he now must serve a master other than the Savior.
+For example,

 A. THE CAPTOR OF FOOLISHNESS

-There exist households and nations that are troubled by ungodly leadership.
+Both households and nations exist that are troubled by ungodly leadership.
 They possess foolish superiors.
 The ungoverned passions of leaders too often blight the advance of the family and citizenry.
 In the end, they serve the wisehearted judgment of the court or the verdict of the investigative committee.
 Their end is personal demise if not foreign control.
-In a world governed by the principle of sowing and reaping, the inevitability of foolishness (despising wisdom) is always bondage or slavery, synonyms for servitude, the captors of such creatures.
+In a world governed by the principle of sowing and reaping, the inevitability of foolishness (despising wisdom) is always bondage or slavery, i.e., synonyms for servitude—the captors of such creatures.

 B. THE CAPTOR OF PRIDE

 People who honor themselves are full of pride.
-This captor, states this Proverb, will lead to personal poverty in the end.
-Opposite of pride, in Matthew 5:3, Jesus states in the Beatitudes, “Blessed are the poor in spirit, for theirs is the Kingdom of Heaven.”
+According to Scripture, this captor will lead to personal poverty in the end.
+Opposite of pride, in Matthew 5:3, Jesus states in the Beatitudes, “Blessed are the poor in spirit, for theirs is the kingdom of heaven.”
 The person who is poor in spirit is opposite of the self-sufficient, foolish and prideful person.
 He realizes his or her bankruptcy apart from Christ’s imputed righteousness.
 Accordingly, these are those who are lightly esteemed by the proud.
 The world despises and hates the humility of the poor in spirit.
-But such are those who will not only have a servant, but some day, in the Millennium, will “inherit the earth” (Matthew 5:5; cf. Revelation 20:4-6).
+But such are those who will not only have a servant, but some day in the Millennium will “inherit the earth” (Matthew 5:5; cf. Revelation 20:4–6).

 C. THE CAPTOR OF SHAMEFULNESS

-This axiom is true not only in this world, wherein governmental leaders appropriately reward and punish staff, but it is also true as it pertains to the Bema Seat judgment of every believer when they will one day stand before the King of kings and Lord of lords.
-Note again in this specific regard, Matthew 25:21 from the Parable of the Talents:
+This axiom is true not only in this world, wherein governmental leaders appropriately reward and punish staff members, but it is also true as it pertains to the Bema Seat judgment of every believer who will one day stand before the King of kings and Lord of lords.
+Note again in this specific regard, Matthew 25:21 (KJV) from the Parable of the Talents:

 Therein is the King of kings’ favor toward a servant who acts wisely.
 Your reign tomorrow relates to your faithfulness today.
-Now note in Matthew 25:26-29 His anger:
+Now note His anger as described in Matthew 25:26–29:

 “But his master answered and said to him, ‘You wicked, lazy slave, you knew that I reap where I did not sow and gather where I scattered no seed.
 Then you ought to have put my money in the bank, and on my arrival I would have received my money back with interest.
 Therefore take away the talent from him, and give it to the one who has the ten talents.
 For to everyone who has, more shall be given, and he will have an abundance; but from the one who does not have, even what he does have shall be taken away.’ ”

-If it is true that ultimately it is God who promotes and takes down (Psalm 75:6, 7), then, if you really believe what this passage says, you too can then trump cronyism via striving above all else to please God.
+If it is true that ultimately God is the One who promotes and takes down (Psalm 75:6, 7), then, if you really believe what this passage says, you too can then trump cronyism via striving above all else to please God.
 Yes, faithful servants of Christ can triumph over bloodlines at times.
-On the human side, leaders of households, states, businesses, and churches are looking for men and women of character, and few have it!
-I have seen this principle manifest with my children who have been hired because of their character more so than their resume.
+On the human side, leaders of households, states, businesses, and churches are looking for men and women of character, and few possess this attribute!
+I have seen this principle manifest with my children who have been hired because of their character more so than their résumé.
 With character in our culture in decline, more and more bosses realize that it’s wiser to hire character and train skill than the other way around.
-One is held captive by shameful behavior and one wins favor by acting wisely!
+One is held captive by shameful behavior, and one wins favor by acting wisely!

 D. THE CAPTOR OF APPOINTMENTS

-This is a difficult Proverb to interpret.
-If luxury is common to princes, and it is then the prince who is the fool in the Proverb.
+This Proverb is difficult to interpret.
+If luxury is common to princes, and it is, then it is the prince who is the fool in the Proverb.
 Why?
 His foolishness is manifest in elevating people who lack character or qualification.
-This is a leader who appoints servants (in this case are seen in a negative light) for positions either because of cronyism or subservience to the foolish leaders’ folly.5 Cronyism is “Partiality, especially as evidenced in the appointing of political hangers-on to office without due regard being taken of their qualifications.”6
+This is a leader who appoints servants (in this case are seen in a negative light) for positions either because of cronyism or subservience to the foolish leaders’ folly.3 Cronyism is “Partiality, especially as evidenced in the appointing of political hangers-on to office without due regard being taken of their qualifications.”4

-It follows that it is not fitting that such minions should have any delegated power or authority — being “yes men,” they possess no innate qualifications to rule.
-The luxury then afforded such a prince, or today a political leader in society, is not fitting; it is incongruous.
-King Rehoboam himself best illustrates this when he violated this very principle by elevating his unwise buddies to prominence in Israel.
+It follows that it is not fitting that such minions should have any delegated power or authority.
+Being “yes-men,” they possess no innate qualifications to rule.
+The luxury then afforded such a prince (or a political leader in today’s society) is not fitting; it is incongruous.
+King Rehoboam himself best illustrates this proverb when he violated this very principle by elevating his unwise buddies to prominence in Israel.
 He took their advice over his father’s counselors (cf. 1 Kings 12).
 The luxury of the office was therefore not fitting.

 E. THE CAPTOR OF BORROWING

-A borrower no longer has the free use of his earnings, he must pay his debts; such becomes mental and psychological slavery.
-In biblical times, the inability to repay one’s debts could lead to physical slavery.7 In general, it is best to only incur debt when purchasing an appreciable asset, lest you become enslaved to something other than the One who purchased your allegiance with His own blood.
+A borrower no longer has the free use of his earnings; he must pay his debts.
+Such indebtedness becomes mental and psychological slavery.
+In biblical times, the inability to repay one’s debts could lead to physical slavery.5 In general, it is best only to incur debt when purchasing an appreciable asset, lest you become enslaved to something other than the One who purchased your allegiance with His own blood.
 If you have been bought with a price, who are you to then sell yourself to another?